 - a.
-If you look around the room, you will notice that there is great diversity among us in terms of aspects like sex, age, nationality, ethnicity, tribe, religion, caste and language.
+If you look around the screen, you will notice that there is great diversity among us in terms of aspects like sex, age, nationality, ethnicity, tribe, religion, caste and language.
 Despite our diversity, we share a common bond: our identity as humanitarian aid workers. - b.
 We are all at this training because of our shared commitment to this organization.
 This organization is a humanitarian agency.
-This means that as staff, we are required to adhere to the humanitarian principles. - 2.3.
+This means that as staff, we are required to adhere to the humanitarian principles.

+- 2.3.
 Ask: The aid sector is governed by five humanitarian principles.
-Do any of you know what these principles are?
-After participants respond, let them know that if they are not aware of the principles, it is perfectly OK.
+If you know what these principles are, please write them into the chat.
+Allow a minute for participants to respond, then let them know that if they are not aware of the principles, it is perfectly OK.
 They are here to learn. - 2.4.
-Distribute Session Material 2A ("Humanitarian Principles") to participants.
-Ask for volunteers to read one principle each.
+Display the descriptions of each humanitarian principle one by one on a slide, from Session Material 2A ("Humanitarian Principles").
+For each, ask a volunteer to read the definition and allow 10 seconds for all participants to name the principle in the chat, before correctly identifying it and moving to the next: $M \geq 0$